Tag: ty cobb

 Hartford Courant excerpt, 1918.

-A week later, Ruth played for the Poli’s in a doubleheader.
-It was a Sunday at the Hartford Grounds (also known as Wethersfield Avenue Grounds and Hartford Baseball Park).
-They went head-to-head with Pratt & Whitney Aircraft.
-Five Major Leaguers including Ruth appeared that day.
-Ruth pitched had a quality start but was outdueled by Pratt & Whitney and his Red Sox teammate, “Bullet” Joe Bush by a score of 1 to 0.
+A week later, Ruth returned to play for the Poli’s in a Sunday doubleheader at Wethersfield Avenue Grounds.
+The Poli’s went toe-to-toe with Pratt & Whitney Aircraft in a pitcher’s duel.
+Five Major League players, including Ruth, appeared that day.
+Ruth recorded a quality start but was outdueled by Pratt & Whitney’s ace and Red Sox teammate, “Bullet” Joe Bush.
+Despite Ruth’s strong performance, the Poli’s were narrowly defeated 1-0.

 Ruth to play at the Hartford Grounds with Poli’s, 1918.

-In the second game of the day, Ruth and the Poli’s faced a former Hartford Senators pitcher turned New York Yankee, Ray Fisher.
-Fisher was the headliner for a Fort Slocum team who ended up defeating the Poli’s.
-Ruth played first base, had a base hit and scored the Poli’s lone run.
+In the second game of the day, Ruth and the Poli’s confronted a former Hartford Senators pitcher turned New York Yankee, Ray Fisher.
+Fisher was the headliner for a Fort Slocum team who ended up besting the Poli’s.
+Ruth played first base, had a base hit and scored their lone run.
 A crowd of more than 3,000 were in attendance for the occasion; a doubleheader featuring Babe Ruth in Hartford.

 Hartford Courant excerpt, 1918.

-The following year, Ruth played first base in a reprisal with the Hartford Poli’s.
-On September 28, 1919 at Poli Field in East Hartford they opposed the New Britain Pioneers.
-Mayor of Hartford, Richard J. Kinsella threw out the game’s ceremonial first pitch and posed for a photograph with Ruth.
-The Babe hit two balls over the right field fence but was only allowed one base for each long ball due to a “short porch” ground rule.
-Earlier that day he had hit a batting practice homer said to be struck over 500 feet.
-The Poli’s shutout the Pioneers before a crowd of more than 6,000 fans.
+The following year, on September 28, 1919, Babe Ruth reprised his role with the Hartford Poli’s in a game against the New Britain Pioneers.
+Hartford Mayor Richard J. Kinsella threw out the ceremonial first pitch and posed for a famous photograph with Ruth.
+The Great Bambino hit two homers over the right field fence, but due to a “short porch” ground rule, he was only allowed one base for each long ball.
+Earlier in the day, Ruth had hit a batting practice home run said to travel over 500 feet.
+The Poli’s shut out the Pioneers in front of more than 6,000 fans at Poli Field in East Hartford.

 Hartford Courant excerpt, 1919.

-Mayor of Hartford, Richard J. Kinsella and Ruth, 1919.
+Mayor of Hartford, Richard J. Kinsella and Babe Ruth, 1919.

-The Hartford Poli’s persuaded Babe Ruth to make an encore appearance in 1920.
-After his first season with the New York Yankees, Ruth starred for the Poli’s against New Departure at Muzzy Field in Bristol, Connecticut.
-On October 2, 1920, he hit clean-up, played nearly every position and went 4 for 4 with three singles and a double.
-However, New Departure shutout the Poli’s thanks to crafty pitching from Gus Helfrich, a minor league spitballer from the New York State League.
-Extra trains and trolleys were scheduled to Bristol that Saturday afternoon, allowing 10,000 fans to see Ruth’s final game with the Hartford Poli’s.
+The Hartford Poli’s convinced Babe Ruth to make an encore appearance in 1920, following his first season with the New York Yankees.
+On October 2, 1920, Ruth starred for the Poli’s in a game against New Departure at Muzzy Field in Bristol, Connecticut.
+Batting cleanup, he played nearly every position and went 4 for 4, with three singles and a double.
+Despite Ruth’s standout performance, New Departure shut out the Poli’s, thanks to crafty pitching from Gus Helfrich, a minor league spitballer from the New York State League.
+To accommodate the massive crowd, extra trains and trolleys were scheduled to Bristol that Saturday afternoon, drawing 10,000 fans to witness Ruth’s final game with the Hartford Poli’s.

 Babe Ruth comes to Muzzy Field, 1920.